 History & Hard Labour

-From 1936 to 1991 these industries thrived and Georgia was one of the most prosperous states in the Soviet Union.
+From 1936 to 1991 heavy industries thrived and Georgia was one of the most prosperous states in the Soviet Union.

-Many of these factories are in ruin today as the economy diversified, but some continue to operate or have been repurposed by local people.
+Many of these factories are in ruin today as the economy has diversified, but a few continue to operate or the buildings have been repurposed by local people.

-We accessed some of the country's most striking industrial sites and found a fascinating collision of the past and present.
+We accessed some of the country's most striking abandoned sites and found a fascinating collision of the past and present.
 Many places seem to be frozen in time, it’s as if the machines have suddenly stopped working and as if the workers left from one day to the next.

 Mass housing 'Zghvisubani Block' in the outskirts of Tbilisi.